manuel-tran/s5cl/README.md

 To avoid that the contrastive losses on labeled and unlabeld images to be in conflict with each other, the hyperparameter which controls the cluster density should be different.

 In our case we, use the SupConLoss with a single hyperparameters called the temperature.
 Its value should be higher for unlabeled images than for labeled images.
-Instead of this loss, it is also pososible to use this implementation with other loss functions.
+Instead of this loss, it is also possible to use this implementation with other loss functions.